maanijou/ecosia-search-vscode-extension/README.md

 The Ecosia search extension for Visual Studio Code makes it easy to search your code on the internet.
 The extension uses Ecosia search engine, a search engine that plants trees!
 Code, search and help to plant trees.
 For more information, visit [Ecosia webpage](https://info.ecosia.org/what).

+## What's new?

+### [version 1.0.0]

+Now you can search for what you want just by using your keyboard shortcuts!
+Select or copy a text and use shortcuts to open the search results.

 ## Features

 Highlight and right-click the text and select `search with Ecosia`.

 ![highlight and search](resources/tutorial1.gif)

 Search your clipboard text from vscode using `search clipboard` command.
 This is especially helpful to search something from vscode terminal.

 ![Search using clipboard](resources/tutorial2.gif)

+### Keybidings

+Now you can easily search only by using keyboard shortcuts.

+* `Ctrl+K Ctrl+Shift+F` to search from clipboard.
+* `Ctrl+K Ctrl+Shift+S` to search selected text.

+You can change these settings using the vscode Keyboard shortcuts section.

 ## Extension Settings